Heimdal-minecraftserver/.github/profile/README.md

-ORGANIZATIONAL LICENSE FOR DATAPACKS, MODS, AND RELATED MATERIALS Version 1.1
+ORGANIZATIONAL LICENSE FOR DATAPACKS, MODS, AND RELATED MATERIALS Version 1.2

 Copyright (c) 2025 Heimdal Minecraft Admin Team

 0. Scope and Supremacy of This License
-This Organizational License applies to all datapacks, mods, and related materials (“Materials”) developed by [Your Organization Name].
+This Organizational License applies to all datapacks, mods, and related materials (“Materials”) developed by Heimdal Minecraft Admin Team.
 In the event of any conflict between this license and any project-level or file-level license included within the Materials, **this Organizational License takes precedence and shall override any conflicting terms**.

 1. Authorized Partner Use